1. Blog

 1. Eye Health

 You might remember your mother telling you that carrots are good for your eyes, and she was right.
-The reason is that carrots contain beta-carotene, which reduces the risk of macular degeneration and the blindness it causes.
+The reason is that carrots contain beta-carotene, which may reduce the risk of macular degeneration and the blindness it causes.

 2. Bone Growth